 What is TUG/DUG Flap?

 TUG/DUG (transverse upper gracilis/diagonal upper gracilis) flap techniques are used to reconstruct the breast using the patient’s own tissue.
 The two techniques take tissue from the inner thigh, as opposed to the abdominal area like other techniques.
 These techniques are also muscle sparing, using only skin, fat, and their blood-supply during the transfer.
+Breast reconstruction patients from Washington, DC; Chevy Chase and Bethesda, MD; Arlington and Fairfax, VA; and beyond visit the experienced team at Center for Plastic Surgery for these and many other advanced techniques.

 The Benefits of TUG/DUG Flap